k3ltis/custom_setup_tool/README.md

 The time spent on installing the same CLI tools in fresh environments over and over again is _too damn high_.
 This tool allows to quickly setup a unix-based evironment (for me usually WSL2) by installing my favorite tools and configuration using Ansible.

+Currently the tool is installing and configuring
+* Oh-my-zsh including custom alias, exports, scripts etc.
+* Homebrew together plus a bunch of homebrew formulas

 # Prerequisites for WSL2

 ```shell